syr0s/tubester-restful-api/docs/docs/endpoints/user/login.md

 #### Invalid response
 The endpoint will respond, based on the clients request.
 - If one or more request body arguments are missing, the endpoint will respond with http status code `400 - Bad Request`.
-- If the requested `email` is not found on the backends` database, the endpoint will respond with http status code `401 - Unauthicated`.
+- If the requested `email` is not found on the backends` database, the endpoint will respond with http status code `401 - Unauthorized`.
 - If the `passwordHash` is not the same one as stored on the backends` database, the endpoint will respond iwth http status code `403 - Forbidden`.

 #### Success response